 “You can repeat this process to build a highly targeted, warm list of prospects paying very little on Facebook ads,” she added.

+The first thing most marketers think of with gated content is guides/ebooks.
+But video works well here too.
 Phil Nottingham, brand marketing strategist at video software company Wistia, suggests adding email collection functionality to videos with some kind of incentive.

 “A discount offer is a worthwhile exchange for that email subscription,” he said.
 “Placing the email gate at the beginning of a video with a solid incentive can increase email sign-up by 400%, as discovered by the Santa Barbara Chicken Ranch, a local chicken restaurant in California.
 This client also measured no significant loss in content views from this strategy.”